Thank you! Your submission has been received!

 The StreamLine smart scale with an easy-to-navigate interface.

-Instead of only documenting waste, cooks can also place trays of prepared or leftover food on the countertop smart scale.
+In addition to documenting waste, cooks can also place trays of prepared or leftover food on the countertop smart scale.
 In one tap, StreamLine captures the observation’s weight and takes a photo.
 All production data is automatically matched to menu items and sent to your menu management system, replacing hours of manual data entry with accurate, real-time results.

-Armed with actionable insights, chefs are empowered to: adjust order volumes to increase ingredient utilization, grow team trust with accurate production plans, meet (and exceed) cost reduction goals, and make more popular meals.
-By using StreamLine, foodservice teams have made proactive production decisions that resulted in 50% less waste for key items like tilapia and oatmeal.
+Armed with insights, chefs are empowered to: adjust order volumes to increase ingredient utilization, grow team trust with accurate production plans, meet (and exceed) cost reduction goals, and make more popular meals.
+By using StreamLine, foodservice teams have made better production decisions that resulted in 50% less waste for key items like tilapia and oatmeal.

 Cutting-edge kitchens operate on clarity, not chaos.
-We’re building technology to help culinary teams preserve precious resources – which starts with a foundation of accurate data.
+We’re building technology to help culinary teams preserve precious resources—which starts with a foundation of accurate data.

 Continue reading